winsw/winsw/doc/yamlConfigFile.md

 ### Environment File

 This optional element can be specified one time to specify a file to load environment variables from.
 Each variable definition must be on a separate line and in the format "key=value".
-Empty lines an lines starting with "#" are ignored.
+Empty lines and lines starting with "#" are ignored.
 The syntax is:

 ```yaml
 envFile: '%BASE%/env.txt'